 After leaving an inpatient center, patients are advised to join a support group and regularly attend group meetings.
 Support groups help individuals maintain sobriety by providing peer and mentor relationships as well as a variety of "tools" that help individuals maintain abstinence.

 What to Expect From Inpatient Recovery Programs

 While inpatient recovery programs vary depending on the physical and psychological needs of the patients, certain components remain constant.
-These components include:
+These components may include:

-- Prescription and management of required medications
+- Prescription and management of required medications.

-- Individual, group and family therapy
+- Individual, group and family therapy.

-- 12-step support groups
+- 12-step support groups.

 - Relapse prevention education.